-Light hardwood is the choice of flooring for a beautifully built and furnished two-story, 2,300-square-foot Traditional style home.
-The soft color palette is complemented by the dark brown exposed beams, rolling coffee table, and area rug.
-For a pop of color, check out the throw pillows on the chairs and sofa and the doors in the light brown wood finish (Plan #204-1018).
+Light hardwood is the choice of flooring for a beautifully built and furnished two-story, 2,686-square-foot modern farmhouse style home.
+The soft color palette is complemented by the dark brown exposed beams, oval-shaped coffee table, and area rug.
+For a pop of color, check out the throw pillows on the chairs and sofa and the doors and window framing in the darker brown finish (Plan #142-1169).

 4. Lack of Zones to Delineate Functional Areas

 It’s an open floor layout, not one large undefined space that looks cluttered.
 Without walls between living, dining and kitchen areas, homeowners have to be creative in fashioning ways to make these spaces separate but connected.

 While area rugs can help establish individual areas of the open floor, there are other ideas offered by designers.

 Use a sofa or sectional to divide the space